ryisenberg/protocols/squid-colonization-aggregates.md

 ##### 5. Image animals

+If you plan to fix or stain animals, proceed with the [fixation and staining protocol](squid-fix-stain.md) at this point.

 1. Anesthetize animals in 2% EtOH/FSIO and mix gently (i.e., in a conical tube).
 1. Transfer the animal to a depression well slide dissect off the mantle and funnel, and image.

 Citation: [Mandel MJ, Schaefer AL, Brennan CA, Heath-Heckman EAC, Deloney-Marino CR, McFall-Ngai MJ, Ruby EG. 2012.
 Squid-derived chitin oligosaccharides are a chemotactic signal during colonization by Vibrio fischeri.
 Appl Environ Microbiol 78:4620–4626.](https://www.ncbi.nlm.nih.gov/pubmed/22522684)